danalite/autool-docs/example/docs/develop/sample/smart-assistant.en.md

 # System Tools

-AuTool script provides communication channel with operating system through shell interface.
-You can use this capability to automate certain tasks on your computer.
-Here we show some examples.
+AuTool script can communicate with your operating system through shell interface and certain runtime intrinsic APIs.
+You can use this capability to automate certain tasks to improve your productivity.

 ## File Search